 Sheltered by cliffs and woodland, visit the quaint village and clear waters of Polkerris Beach which is a 3.5-mile drive or 3-mile cross country walk.
 For a day of exploration, walk the South West Coast Path, following a trail that leads past Gribbon Head, where there’s a huge red and white daymark built to warn sailors so that they did not confuse the shallows of Fowey’s harbour with the deep waters of Falmouth.
 Then continue down to Polkerris Beach, a 5-mile walk altogether.

 Splash through the shallow, turquoise waters of Lantic Bay that’s located across the river in Polruan; you can take either a 4-mile drive or hop on the ferry before taking a 2.5-mile walk down to the beach.
 Or get sandy toes down at the spectacular Carlyon Bay (7 miles away) and combine it with a trip into St Austell, one of Cornwall’s biggest towns.

+There's plenty of things to do in Fowey, and the local area to keep all generations entertained.
 Discover plants from across the world in the domes of the world-famous Eden Project.
 Only 7 miles away, this is possibly Cornwall’s best-known attraction and is a fantastic place to spend the day.
-Its partner attraction, the Lost Gardens of Heligan, also makes for an excellent day out and is 14 miles from town.
+Its partner attraction, the Lost Gardens of Heligan, also makes for an excellent day out and is 14 miles from Fowey.